SQL Developer

 Oracle database supports PL/SQL programming lang...read more

-Q5. difference between function and stored procedure
+Q. What is the difference between a function and a stored procedure?

 Functions return a value while stored procedures do not.
 Functions can be used in SQL statements, while stored procedures cannot.